aldld/ericbannatyne.ca/posts/hasp-lisp-interpreter.md

 ---
-title: hasp: Writing a Lisp Interpreter in Haskell
+title: "hasp: Writing a Lisp Interpreter in Haskell"
 date: 2016-08-25
 ---